szunami/blog-1/2018-03-01-unless-until.html.md

 cases.
 This is a strict expansion of the set of possible branches representable in source code, and does not affect existing code in any way beyond the reservation of `until` and `unless` as keywords.

+Rust flow-control constructs are value-producing expressions from the interior block.
+These keywords would not change this behavior. `unless` branches produce the value of the path that was executed, and `until` loops produce `()` just as `while` loops do.

+Rust may eventually choose to have `while` (and thus, if accepted, `until`) loops evaluate to be the most recent value of the loop body; this is outside the scope of this RFC.

 # Drawbacks
 [drawbacks]: #drawbacks